Skip to main content

 Native

 Related to chocolate plants, the Pyramid Bush is a small native shrub of dry Pinelands in South Florida.
-Also known as Tea Bush, Wooly Pyramid, and Broom Weed this plant is gaining popularity as a Florida landscape shrub because it grows well in dry, harsh conditions and produces flowers from spring through winter.
-Attractive to butterflies and Humming birds, the flowers range from pinkish to almost purple, the lanceolate leaves have serrated margins, are covered in short soft hairs and have a silver gray hue.
+Also known as Tea Bush, Wooly Pyramid, and Broom Weed, this plant is gaining popularity as a Florida landscape shrub because it grows well in dry, harsh conditions and produces flowers from spring through winter.
+Attractive to butterflies and hummingbirds, the flowers range from pinkish to almost purple, the lanceolate leaves have serrated margins, are covered in short soft hairs and have a silver-gray hue.

 Seacoast Marshelder - Iva imbricata